 In addition to participating in full orchestra rehearsals and performances, all students in the the Boston Youth Symphony (BYS) and the Repertory Orchestra (REP) -- the organization's most advanced orchestras -- perform in a chamber orchestra.
 These four ensembles focus on performing music from the Classical period, allowing students a unique opportunity to master the difficult stylistic nuances of this period.
 Since 2001, Boston Youth Symphony chamber orchestras have collaborated with singers from Chorus pro Musica and Boston University's College of Fine Arts Opera Institute Program to perform selections from Mozart operas, including Le nozze di Figaro, Don Giovanni, La clemenza di Tito, and Cosi fan tutte.

 In 2008 the BYS students performed their first full, semi-staged opera: Mozart's Cosi fan tutte.
-In 2009 they repeated the accomplishment by performing Le nozze di Figaro and most recently in 2010 performed Mozart's Don Giovanni.
-BYSO is the only youth orchestra in the nation to perform consecutive, full operas.
+In 2009 they performed Le nozze di Figaro, 2010 performed Mozart's Don Giovanni, 2011 Verdi's BYSO is the only youth orchestra in the nation to perform consecutive, full operas.

 BYSO Mozart to Mahler

 To prepare for the season, BYSO sponsors a Summer Camp for BYS, REP, JRO at New England Music Camp (NEMC) in Sydney, Maine.
 Since the summer of 2006, the Boston Youth Symphony experience at NEMC has been expanded from one to two weeks.
 As a result of this extended commitment at camp, the Senior Orchestra's concert schedule was expanded to include five full programs of repertoire, the most extensive concert schedule of any youth orchestra in the United States.